 on www.leeksandhighheels.com by Sandra Slawinski

-not paid to post, used my own stuff: tray, jar, bowl & napkin Dille en Kamille – small white bowl made by my mama
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my tray, jar, bowl & napkin Dille en Kamille – small white bowl made by my mama